CSpanias/cspanias.github.io/_posts/2024-01-24-HTB - MonitorsTwo.md

 | version                             |
 +-------------------------------------+
 111 rows in set (0.001 sec)
+# dumping the first row of the table to enumarate its fields
 MySQL [cacti]> SELECT * FROM user_auth LIMIT 1 \G;
 *************************** 1. row ***************************
                     id: 1